SanderSander/composer-link/README.md

 and install global packages.

 To link a package you can use the `link` commands, you can also link a global package.
-When linked to a global package full paths are used.
+When linked to a global package absolute paths are used, when using a relative path composer-link resolves it to the absolute path.

 ```
 composer link ../path/to/package